UCLNatSci/Mathematics-for-Natural-Sciences-2/LinearAlgebra/linear_systems_matrices/matrices.md

 ## Matrix Definitions

-A matrix (plural: matrices) is essentially just an array (or collection) of values, arranged in rows and columns.
+A matrix (plural: matrices) is essentially just an array of values, arranged in rows and columns.
 For example, when we were solving systems of linear equations by Gaussian elimination, we formed the **augmented matrix** of coefficients:

 $$
 \left(